-On July 30, 2021 (the "Effective Date"), the Company entered into two agreements with AvenCell, a privately held chimeric antigen receptor T ("CAR-T") cell therapy company formed on that date in a joint venture between the Company, Cellex Cell Professionals GmbH ("Cellex") and funds managed by Blackstone Life Sciences Advisors L.L.C. ("BXLS"): (i) a license and collaboration agreement (the "AvenCell LCA"), under which the Company will collaborate to develop allogeneic universal CAR-T cell therapies and which granted AvenCell a license to develop and commercialize genome edited universal CAR-T cell therapies (limited to its use with their switchable, universal CAR-T cell UniCAR and RevCAR platforms); and (ii) a co-development and co-funding agreement (the "AvenCell Co/Co"), under which the Company would co-develop and co-commercialize allogeneic universal CAR-T cell products for an immuno-oncology indication.
+In July 2021, the Company entered into two agreements with AvenCell, a privately held chimeric antigen receptor T ("CAR-T") cell therapy company formed on that date in a joint venture between the Company, Cellex Cell Professionals GmbH ("Cellex") and funds managed by Blackstone Life Sciences Advisors L.L.C. ("BXLS"): (i) a license and collaboration agreement (the "AvenCell LCA"), under which the Company will collaborate to develop allogeneic universal CAR-T cell therapies and which granted AvenCell a license to develop and commercialize genome edited universal CAR-T cell therapies (limited to its use with their switchable, universal CAR-T cell UniCAR and RevCAR platforms); and (ii) a co-development and co-funding agreement (the "AvenCell Co/Co"), under which the Company would co-develop and co-commercialize allogeneic universal CAR-T cell products for an immuno-oncology indication.

 In November 2022, the Company decided to re-prioritize its ex vivo programs and terminated the AvenCell Co/Co, effectively turning over control of the program to AvenCell.
 The Company's obligations under the terminated agreement were completed in the second quarter of 2023.
-The Company will also have one option to enter into an additional co-development and co-funding agreement for a payment of \$30.0 million to AvenCell.
+The Company also has one option to enter into an additional co-development and co-funding agreement for a payment of \$30.0 million to AvenCell.
 Since December 31, 2022, there have been no other material changes to the key terms of the AvenCell LCA and AvenCell Co/Co agreements.
-For further information on the terms and conditions of these agreements, please see the notes to the consolidated financial statements included in the Company's Annual Report for the year ended December 31, 2022.

 Revenue Recognition - Collaboration Revenue.
-The Company recognized \$5.7 million and \$11.3 million in revenue related to the AvenCell LCA for the three and six month periods ended June 30, 2023, respectively, after eliminating \$2.8 million and \$5.7 million during those respective periods in intra-entity profits, which will be deferred and recognized if and when AvenCell commercializes a product with the Company's license or abandons the related project.
+The Company recognized \$1.9 million and \$13.2 million in revenue related to the AvenCell LCA for the three and nine months ended September 30, 2023, respectively, after eliminating \$1.0 million and \$6.6 million during those respective periods in intraentity profits, which will be deferred and recognized if and when AvenCell commercializes a product with the Company's license or abandons the related project.
 Until such time, this revenue is indefinitely deferred and excluded from the results of operations of the Company.
-The Company recognized \$0.1 million in revenue and \$0.6 million in contra-revenue in the three and six months ended June 30, 2023, respectively, related to the AvenCell Co/Co agreement.
-The Company recognized \$0.1 million in revenue and \$0.1 million in contra-revenue in the three and six months ended June 30, 2022, respectively, related to the AvenCell Co/Co agreement.
+The Company recognized no revenue in the three months ended September 30, 2023 and \$0.6 million in contra-revenue in the nine months ended September 30, 2023 related to the AvenCell Co/Co agreement.
+The Company recognized \$1.3 million and \$1.4 million in contra-revenue in the three and nine months ended September 30, 2022, respectively, related to the AvenCell Co/Co agreement.

-As of June 30, 2023, there was approximately \$2.9 million of the aggregate transaction price of the AvenCell LCA remaining to be recognized, which the Company expects to recognize through July 2023.
+As of September 30, 2023, there was no remaining transaction price of the AvenCell LCA remaining to be recognized.

-The Company did not have accounts receivable related to the AvenCell agreements as of June 30, 2023.
-As of December 31, 2022, the Company had \$0.3 million in accounts receivable related to the AvenCell agreements.
-The Company had deferred revenue of \$2.9 million and \$19.9 million as of June 30, 2023 and December 31, 2022, respectively, related to the AvenCell LCA.
+The Company had \$9.0 thousand in accounts receivable and no deferred revenue related to the AvenCell agreements as of September 30, 2023.
+As of December 31, 2022, the Company had \$0.3 million in accounts receivable and deferred revenue of \$19.9 million related to the AvenCell agreements.